wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 <em>Let's start with the easiest way:</em>

+<a name="OptionA"></a>
 <a name="VaultSaaS"></a>

 ## Option A. The easiest way to Vault: HCP

+In 2021, Vault SaaS became available from HashiCorp so that companies can now obtain the benefit of <strong>multi-region stand-by disaster recovery</strong> and <a href="#EntCapabilities">other enterprise capabilities</a> without the need to employ people to keep that running 24/7.

+Documentation on HCP Vault are at:
-<a target="_blank" href="https://github.com/hashicorp/vault-guides/tree/master/operations/provision-vault/dev/terraform-aws">BLOG</a>:
-Start iteracting with a Vault instance, even on a Chromebook, by getting a Vault cloud instance:
+   * <a target="_blank" href="https://github.com/hashicorp/vault-guides/tree/master/operations/provision-vault/dev/terraform-aws">BLOG</a>: Start iteracting with a Vault instance, even on a Chromebook, by getting a Vault cloud instance:

-   BTW: Documentation on HCP Vault are at:
    * <a target="_blank" href="https://cloud.hashicorp.com/docs/vault">https://cloud.hashicorp.com/docs/vault</a>
    * https://developer.hashicorp.com/vault/tutorials/cloud
    <br /><br />

-   "Developement" environment which requires only configuration and no binary installation.
-In 2021, Vault SaaS became available from HashiCorp so that companies can now obtain the benefit of <strong>multi-region stand-by disaster recovery</strong> and <a href="#EntCapabilities">other enterprise capabilities</a> without the need to employ people to keep that running 24/7.

 ### Get in HCP first time

 1. At <a target="_blank" href="https://portal.cloud.hashicorp.com/sign-up?product_intent=vault">https://portal.cloud.hashicorp.com/sign-up?product_intent=vault</a> or, alternately, <a target="_blank" href="https://www.vaultproject.io/">https://www.vaultproject.io</a> click <strong>Try Cloud</strong>.